X734+X4 Kingston, MA, USA

 This preserve was established in 2018.
 Prior to that, it was owned by the Sisters of Divine Providence.
 Hunting, fishing, trapping, fires, radios, bicycles and motor vehicles are prohibited.

-This land is within the region of the Wampanoag tribe.
-To learn more about our local tribes, we encourage you to interact with their members.
+This land is within the region of the Wampanoag.
+To learn more about local Native American tribes, we encourage you to interact with their members.
 The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.
-The Camp Mishanoook Tribal Lands are located immediately adjacent to the Muddy Pond Preserve.
+The Camp Mishannock Tribal Lands are located immediately adjacent to the Muddy Pond Preserve.

 Trail Description